PSW Key Points

 Don’t underestimate the time and resources required to complete a high-quality PSW document.
 Even with company-specific templates, make sure you set aside sufficient time and assign people with the right skill set.

-Most automotive and many aerospace companies insist that their suppliers follow a specific Production Part Approval Process with associated PSW documents.
-Non compliance typically means you lose your competitive advantage and contract of supply.
+Most automotive and aerospace companies insist that their suppliers follow a specific Production Part Approval Process with associated PSW documents.
+Noncompliance typically means you lose your competitive advantage and contract of supply.

 It takes a significant amount of time to bring together the PSW document, so diligence is key.
 Always review the document internally before submission to the customer.
 Non-acceptance of PSW documents leads to intensive rework – especially to maintain original product delivery timescales.

 Trials were completed at both the engine production plant and in the dealer network and were concluded successfully.
-The PSW documentation clearly identified the new part numbers and compatibility for original fit and service use.
+Further, the PSW documentation identified the new part numbers and compatibility for the original fit and service use.
 PSW documentation was signed off on, and the Tier 1 supplier was then able to revert to supply at full production rate

 As with many process-based activities, there are some fundamentals to consider to ensure correct and timely delivery.
 Let’s explore three of these.

 The PSW document is intended to be a summary of all the elements that show you are meeting your customer requirements.
-Plan early, and never leave this until the end of development and manufacturing, especially if you are providing product samples.
+As such, plan early, and never leave this until the end of development and manufacturing, especially if you are providing product samples.

-3. Communicate and check in regularly with your customer
+Communicate and Check in Regularly with your Customer

 Often, large organizations have specific PSW templates that you should use, and it’s always good practice to check that your submission is meeting the document requirements ahead of delivery.